djoerch/randomised_filtering/README.md

 After that, the **python** scripts in the `scripts` folder will be available through autocompletion in the command line whenever the virtual environment is activated.

+## Model weights

+The weights of the best performing CV model for each classifier type are provided in the folder `data/models`.
+These weights were obtained with the tensorflow version specified in `requirements.txt`.

 ## Data